Dear Evan Hansen

 Photo Credit: Crispian Chan, Pangdemonium |

 Director Tracie Pang has assembled a stellar cast who fully embrace their roles, drawing out the comedy and tragedy in equal measure and allowing the emotions to land.
 There is great work by Rebekah Sangeetha Dorai as Evan's overworked but well-meaning single mom Heidi and Mia Smith as sassy influencer Alana who uses Connor's death to boost her online credentials.
-The real standouts however are the Pang siblings, sharing the stage for the first time in years: Zachary Pang as Evan's dorky friend Jared who helps him fake email exchanges with Connor and Xander Pang as the brooding Connor, who reappears as a more mellow version of himself in Evan's imagination.
+The real standouts however are the Pang siblings, sharing the stage for the first time in years: Zachary Pang as Evan's dorky friend Jared who helps him fake email exchanges with Connor; and Xander Pang as the brooding Connor, who reappears as a more mellow version of himself in Evan's imagination.
 The Pangs and Martinez have an easy camaraderie that animates one of the musical's most entertaining numbers, the slickly choreographed Sincerely, Me.

 The technical elements of the production are equally commendable.
 Long-time collaborator Eucien Chia gives us a sleek, deceptively simple set that neatly places in the musicians in a raised alcove, conceals several acting spaces and acts as a canvas for the liberal use of multimedia throughout the show.
 Projection designer Genevieve Peck manages this superbly, seamlessly conjuring up FaceTime calls and Twitter posts amongst the characters and conveying an entire generation who have been brought up on screens.
 This is aided by slick, evocative lighting and sound work by designers James Tan and Jing Ng.
-In an arresting sequence, the stage lights up with the faces of thousands of suicide victims like Connor, their faces multiplied in tiny mirrored circles on the sides.
+In an arresting sequence, the stage lights up with the faces of thousands of suicide victims like Connor, multiplied in tiny mirrored circles on the sides.
 It's a chilling reminder of the all-consuming nature of social media and how easily things can go viral.

 Photo Credit: Crispian Chan, Pangdemonium |